Hafslund Park

 Experience history at your own pace

-Take a stroll beneath the tree canopies in the impressive avenue, find peace by the mirror pond, or discover the park’s sculptures and historic pavilions.
+Take a gentle stroll beneath the canopy of the grand avenue, pause by the reflective pond, or discover the park’s sculptures and historic pavilions.

-Whether you’re a history enthusiast, nature lover, or simply seeking a beautiful break from everyday life – Hafslund Park offers an experience for all the senses.
+Whether you are drawn to history, a love of nature, or simply in search of a beautiful pause in everyday life, Hafslund Park offers an experience that engages all the senses.

-In the heart of Sarpsborg lies one of Norway’s most cohesive manor parks – a protected landscape where history meets nature’s changing seasons.
+In the heart of Sarpsborg lies one of Norway’s most complete manor parks – a protected landscape where history meets the changing rhythm of the seasons.

-The avenues lead you through hundreds of years of garden art, from strict baroque lines to romantic flower meadows.
+The avenues guide you through centuries of garden design, from the formal lines of the Baroque to the softness of romantic flower meadows.

-Here you can find peace beneath the tree canopies, hear birdsong from the charming birdhouse, and experience artworks by renowned Norwegian sculptors such as Arne Vigeland, Per Inge Bjørlo, and Nico Widerberg.
+Here, you can find a sense of calm beneath the trees, listen to birdsong from the charming aviary, and encounter sculptures by renowned Norwegian artists such as Arne Vigeland, Per Inge Bjørlo and Nico Widerberg.

-The park is part of the Ancient Route in Østfold and contains both burial mounds from the Iron Age and rock carvings over 3,000 years old.
+The park forms part of the Ancient Route in Østfold, and is home to burial mounds from the Iron Age as well as rock carvings dating back more than 3,000 years.

 It is open to everyone – year-round – and invites both quiet walks, inspiring encounters, and memorable experiences.